 For more information about Kean University, please click here: www.kean.edu

 Immediately following the Next-Generation ACCUPLACER Placement Test, you will receive academic advising from the School of General Studies.
 Your placement test scores and course placements will be reviewed and discussed according to your intended major.
 Since you will receive academic advisement after testing, no additional advising appointment is required.

-For incoming freshmen students (only) who are exempt from or do not have to take the Next-Generation ACCUPLACER Placement Test, it is recommended that you schedule an academic advising appointment by June 15.
+For incoming freshmen students (only) who are exempt from or do not have to take the Next-Generation ACCUPLACER Placement Test, it is recommended that you schedule a virtual academic advising appointment by June 15.

 In Pre-Registration advisement you will:

 - Review your test scores with School of General Studies staff

 - Explore possible academic majors or your areas of interest

 - Go over academic major guide sheets and 4-year plans